-- Supportive shoes: Wearing the right type of shoes with the proper arch support will not only allow your child to walk and run straighter, but it will also reduce the pressure on the toe joint.
+- Supportive shoes: Wearing the right type of shoes with the proper amount of arch support will not only allow your child to walk and run straighter, but it will also reduce the pressure on the toe joint.
 Did you know that children with flat feet tend to have a high propensity for developing bunions?
 Providing your child with a pair of good, supportive shoes will keep his or her feet and legs comfortable and healthy.

 - Avoid high heels and shoes with pointy toed-boxes: High heels and narrow tips may be trendy, but they can be very uncomfortable and in case of children, they don’t provide enough room for their toes to move comfortably.
 Since your kid’s toes are still in the stage of formation, this may create a permanent deformation.

-Below you can find a selection of the best shoes for Hallux Valgus:
+Below you can find a selection of the best shoes for Hallux Valgus.

-Kids With Bunions – Is Surgery The Best Solution?
+Kids With Bunions – Is Surgery the Best Solution?